How to Release the Golf Club Correctly: Practical Guide with Actionable Drills

 Setup

-While setting up to hit, also make sure that your grip pressure is not overly tight.
-A tighter grip can restrict some of the natural wrist movement needed to release the club properly.
+While setting up to hit, ensure your grip pressure is not overly tight.
+A tighter grip can restrict some natural wrist movement needed to release the club properly.

 Top of the Backswing